lgsvl/simulator/Jenkins/README.md

 * `auto-gitlab` - ssh key for cloning git repositories, this key must have access to HDRP repositories
 * `Jenkins-Gitlab` - username/password combo for Docker registry on GitLab where to push Simulator docker image
+* `s3--aws-credentials` - credentials to upload assets to s3
+* `s3-release--aws-credentials` - credentials to upload assets to release s3

 Pipeline requires following parameters available: